OpenGamma/OG-Platform/sesame-function/src/docs/credit/market-data-resolution.rst

 taking a pricing environment and credit curve key.
 When called, it will take the following sequence of actions:

-1. Resolve a yield curve via ``YieldCurveDataProviderFn`` using the currency on the key.
+1. The yield curve can be sourced from the multicurve framework via the market data environment, in this case it is requested by bundle name and currency, alternatively the curve is resolved via the ``YieldCurveDataProviderFn`` using the currency as the key.
 A ``YieldCurveData`` object is returned containing the market data and term structure.